GeorgeHop/react-native-country-codes-picker/README.md

 # react-native-country-codes-picker

-This lib. provide simple country picker with search functionality.
-Fully crossplatform and created on react-native.
+This lib. provide multi lang. country picker with search functionality.
+Fully crossplatform and supported on React-native and expo.
+Didn't find your country ?
+Just add the required countries or locales and make a PR.

 # Installation